petergridge/Irrigation-V5/readme_new.md

 ## This Release V2024.11.xx

 This has been a significant redevelopment all helper objects are now created automatically.
+All you need to supply are the switches/valves and sensors.

 Naming of entities is determined using the translation files.